 The course is on a Site of Special Scientific Interest, which is also a National Nature Reserve.
 Please be considerate towards other users.
 Please don't litter out on the course (gel packets especially).

 We have been looking for hornets this year (after the massed hornet attack on runners in 2010) and we have not found any (there have been none since 2010).
 If you are alergic to bee stings, insect bites or the hairs of the Oak Processionary Moth, then it might be a good move to bring an alergy medication, just in case.
 (Our first-aiders will also be equipped).

 MP3s, iPods and bone-conducting headphones are absolutely banned for personal listening or for broadcasting music.
 We will disqualify anyone running with earphones.
 Listen to the birds (Robins, Magpies, Wood pigeons, Blackbirds, Lapwings, Wrens and Carrion crows are most likely), bees, owls, deer, cows, wind in the trees and the encouragement of your fellow runners.
 Don't run in a bubble!

 Absolutely no spitting - yeuch!
 Nasty!

 Returning runners have priority over 'outward' runners - please let them go first if required.

 There is a water station at half way (the race turnaround point).

-There will be a free raffle at the Scout Hall at 12.30, based on your running number - for both 10k and 2k runners.
+There will be a free raffle at the race finish, at 12.30, based on your running number - for both 10k and 2k runners.
 The race prizes will also be given out at this time.
 Come along - it'll be fun!
 If you have anything 'eco' that you would like to donate to the raffle, please bring it along (jam, home produce, good pre-read books etc).
 The raffle is especially popular with children.